UoaWDCC/aeyb-monitor/frontend/README.md

-# Getting Started with Create React App
+# Welcome to the Frontend

+## **Ensure your terminal is working in the frontend directory!!!**
+Run the command `npm install` to install dependencies

+# Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: